 To restore appropriate levels of biodiversity to degraded sites, native plant producers must expand the diversity of their plant offerings to include ecologically important species that have often been overlooked.
-A primary step in the process is to continue to expand native plant research through biological studies with an applied focus on production procedures (Boyer 2008).
 Sedges of the genus Carex (Cyperaceae) are excellent candidates with which to begin such studies.
 Comprised of over 2,000 species with nearly global distribution, Carex is one of the most morphologically and ecologically diverse plant genera (Ball and Reznicek 2003).
 Carex species are herbaceous layer dominants across a diversity of North American ecosystems, but are often underrepresented in ecological restoration plantings (Handel 2015).